 The default configuration of popular webservers including Apache Web Server and Nginx collect and store at least two of the following three types of logs:

 - Error logs (including processing-language logs like PHP)

 - Security audit logs (e.g. ModSecurity)

-All of these logs contains personal information by default under the new regulation.
-IP addresses are specifically defined as personal data per Article 4, Point 1; and Recital 49.
-The logs can also contain usernames if your web service use them as part of their URL structure, and even the referral information that is logged by default can contain personal information (e.g. unintended collection of sensitive data; like being referred from a sensitive-subject website).
+All of these logs contain personal information by default under the new regulation.
+IP addresses are specifically defined as personal data per Article 4, Point 1, and Recital 49.
+The logs can also contain usernames if your web service uses them as part of their URL structure, and even the referral information that’s logged by default can contain personal information (e.g. unintended collection of sensitive data; like being referred from a sensitive-subject website).

 If you don’t have a legitimate need to store these logs you should disable logging in your webserver.
 You’re not even allowed to store this type of information without having obtained direct consent for the purposes you intend to store the information for from the persons you’re storing information about.
 The less customer information you store the lower the risk to your organization.

 Legal basis for collecting and storing logs without consent

 You can’t collect and store any personal data without having obtained, and being able to document that you obtained, consent from the persons you’re collecting data from.
 You can, however, still collect and store personal data in your server logs for the limited and legitimate purpose of detecting and preventing fraud and unauthorized system access, and ensuring the security of your systems.